 - How to respectfully communicate in an open and direct manner

 - The differences between healthy and unhealthy relationships

 - Coping with crisis

 - Suicide awareness, the importance of reaching out, and never keeping suicide a secret

 - Community resource information.

-Sandra is passionate about creating suicide safer communities and reducing the stigma of suicide.
+Jody is passionate about creating suicide safer communities and reducing the stigma of suicide.
 Her workshops are engaging, educational and interactive.
-Sandra oversees the Crisis Centre for Northern BC that has been providing caring, empathic peer support to callers in crisis since 1970.